ga-wdi-exercises/gladiator/readme.md

 The Emperor has commissioned you to build a Gladiator Arena.
 Your life depends on developing a well-thought-out arena, so you have been given tests to make sure you build it well.

->Note: UXDI is having project presentations today from 10:30-12:30 and again from 1:30-3:30 in classroom 2.
-They will be 20 minutes each.
-Please check them out if you like, and be respectful to your fellow classmates!

 ## How to do this assignment

 1. In the gladiator folder, run `bundle install` to make sure you have the right gems installed